ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the most light-weight option, and suffices for most cases.
-When your input contains multiple files, this option allows shuffling the file order at the begining of each epoch.
+When your input contains multiple files, this option allows shuffling the file order at the beginning of each epoch.
 Once the execution starts, there are no runtime overheads.

-To perform file order shuffling, specify ``shuffle="files"`` in the data loading APIs.
+To perform file order shuffling, specify ``shuffle="files"`` in the data loading APIs, such as :meth:`read_images <ray.data.read_images>`.

 .. testcode::
    import ray